-(2) Company Nominee(3) Member of the Audit Committee
+(2) Company Nominee

 All of the Directors of the Company and directors and executive officers of Pizza Pizza GP, other than Mr. Goddard, have been engaged in their principal occupations or other senior positions with the firms and organizations listed or their predecessors or affiliates for five years or more.
-See also "Matters to be Acted upon at the Meeting - Biographies" in the Company's Notice of Annual General Meeting of Shareholders and Information Circular for its annual meeting of Shareholders dated May 29, 2013.
+See also "Business of PPL - Management of PPL".

-As at December 31, 2012, the Directors of the Company and the directors and executive officers of Pizza Pizza GP, as a group, beneficially owned, directly or indirectly, or exercised control or direction over an aggregate of 109,287 Shares of the Company1.
+As at December 31, 2013, the Directors of the Company and the directors and executive officers of Pizza Pizza GP, as a group, beneficially owned, directly or indirectly, or exercised control or direction over an aggregate of 109,287 Shares of the Company1, representing 0.5% of the outstanding shares.

 Pursuant to the provisions of the Governance Agreement, the board of directors of Pizza Pizza GP is to consist of eight individuals.
 Five directors are to be nominated by the Company (each of whom may be a director of the Company and must be independent of PPL) and three directors are to be nominated by PPL.
 PPL's entitlement to nominate directors will be subject to PPL holding a 10% interest in the Company, whether directly or indirectly through its Class B and Class D units of the Partnership which are exchangeable for Shares.
-As at December 31, 2012, PPL had not exercised its right to nominate a third director of Pizza Pizza GP.
+As at December 31, 2013, PPL had not exercised its right to nominate a third director of Pizza Pizza GP.